The Gerry Pomerleau Memorial Ride

 Guided Tours in Auto Road vans are available to the public 8:30am - 5:00pm.

 No ATV/UTV tickets will be sold on the day of the event.
-If you do not purchase an advance ticket, due to limited parking at the base, you will not be able to park at the Auto Road.
-Please help us avoid the severe traffic issues we've had in the past - if you do not have tickets, please do not drive out here with your ATV/UTV.
+If you did not purchase an advance ticket, due to limited parking at the base, you will not be able to park at the Auto Road.
+Please help us avoid the severe traffic issues we've had in the past - IF YOU DO NOT HAVE TICKETS, PLEASE DO NOT DRIVE HERE ON EVENT DAY.

 - The operator must have a valid motor vehicle driver’s license.